 MODELS

 The Models is the single, definitive source of truth about your data contains the essential fields and behaviors of the data you’re storing.
 The goal is to define your data model in one place and automatically derive things from it. simply models is a class that represents table or collection in our DB, and where every attribute of the class is a field of the table or collection.
-Models are defined in the app/models.py (in our example: myproj/models.py)
+Models are defined in the app/models.py (in our example: myproj/models.py)here is an example of a model creation

 from django.db import models